mcdonnellb/bop-it-online/README.md

 https://stackoverflow.com/questions/19844545/replacing-css-file-on-the-fly-and-apply-the-new-style-to-the-page

-Thank you for my mentor!
+Thank you to my wonderful mentor Martina, for her excellent and helpful insight.

+Thank you to Kasia Bogucka the cohort leader for her kind nature and dedication to ensure we all success at our

 ------